minprog/pyprog/quality/comments/index.md

     average = sum / QUIZZES + 0.5  # compute one student's average

+## How many comments is enough?

+Well, ideally, your code is expressed in small functions, with good names, each having only a few variables, again with good names, resulting in code that hardly needs any comment, except for maybe some technical explanations in cases where the code uses a smart trick that is a little bit hard to understand.

+However, it is not for the faint of heart to write code that is already so easy to understand that it hardly needs any documentation.
+So in general, we would recommend that you divide your functions into **blocks** of a few lines of code, each block introduced by a small comment that divulges its purpose.
+For example:

+    # collects and sums all house numbers
+    house_numbers = []
+    sum_of_nos = 0
+    for person in persons:
+        house_numbers.append(person.address_no)
+        sum_of_nos += person.address_no

+    # calculates average of all house numbers
+    average_house_no = sum_of_nos / len(house_numbers)

 ## Summaries

 Atop your `.py` file you should have multi-line comments